Ashfield woman jailed for sexually assaulting ambulance worker by groping his testicles

 She told the court she “didn't know whether it was a dream, or not”, and thought she might have patted someone's knee, but couldn’t remember anything else.

-George Reid, EMAS lead security management specialist for the service, said: “Our staff work hard every day to deliver the best possible care to the public we serve.
+George Reid, East Midlands Ambulance Service lead security management specialist, said: “Our staff work hard every day to deliver the best possible care to the public we serve.
 Actions like this make their job even harder and we will always take action where we can.

 “We have a zero tolerance approach to any level of abuse or assault against our staff.